vojtapolasek/vojtux/Readme.md

 - added custom repository with Festival Czech voices and one specific for this distro so that we can push updates

+- in case of Czech version:

     - system locale is set to Czech, keyboard to Czech qwertz, Czech and Slovak language packs are downloaded

     - the time zone is set to Europe/Prague

 - Orca screenreader starts at login screen and also after login for current and also newly created users